wfinn/ucors/README.md

 - -d evil.com to set the attacker domain
 - -s to skip the url after finding a bypass
 - -c abc=XYZ to set cookies
-- -a abcXYZ to set the Authorization header
+- -a "Bearer: abcXYZ" to set the Authorization header

 ## Resources
 - https://portswigger.net/web-security/cors